Genetic incompatibility: Selfish genetic elements

-Engineered Genetic Incompatibility
+Engineered genetic incompatibility

 Engineered Genetic Incompatibility (EGI) is a technique that is being developed to manufacture incompatibility between species in order to aid in population suppression.
 Mimicking the Sterile Insect Technique, by introducing EGI males into a population, a sex-sorting incompatible male system is generated.
 Males that have been genetically modified are able to compete for the attention of females at the same level as those that have not been modified.
-Because the EGI males are equal rivals to their wild counterparts, they are able to use the female’s time and energy reproducing but only to create non-viable offspring.
+Because the EGI males are equal rivals to their wild counterparts, they are able to use the female's time and energy reproducing but only to create non-viable offspring.
 A team of researchers from the University of Minnesota were successful in genetically engineering a population of fruit flies that would not be able to generate viable progeny when mating with wild-types specifically.
-The researchers manufactured flies that would express a dCas9-based programmable transcription activator or PAT.
+The researchers manufactured flies that would express a dCas9-based programmable transcription activator or PTA.
 By this method, the promoter of any gene could be affected.
 When the EGI flies mate with each other, they are able to avoid the negative effects the PTA generates because they were also given the gene for a mutation that could combat the overexpression of the gene.
 Their offspring would go on to carry the same incompatibilities to the next generation, furthering the impact on the population.
-However, the offspring that are produced by hybrid pairs (one EGI and one wild type) have a heterozygous pair of both the PTA and resistance genes and do not survive long after hatching, if they ever do as a result of the PTA’s disabling effect on the gene promoter.
+However, the offspring that are produced by hybrid pairs (one EGI and one wild type) have a heterozygous pair of both the PTA and resistance genes and do not survive long after hatching, if they ever do as a result of the PTA's disabling effect on the gene promoter.